newfiesoft/my-style-anytime/readme.txt

 == Changelog ==

+= 1.4.1 - 23.02.2024 =
+* Reorganized <strong>readme.txt</strong> file, optimized content for all available localization language support at this moment, description, and tags

+* <strong>Fix:</strong> some lines on the main plugin file <strong>my-style-anytime.php</strong>

 = 1.4.0 - 22.02.2024 =
-* We complete testing on WordPress version 6.4.3
+* <strong>We</strong> complete testing on WordPress version 6.4.3

-* We reorganized and optimized the code, and changed the description, tags, and icons.
+* <strong>We</strong> reorganized and optimized the code, and changed the description, tags, and icons.

-* Add : Create a backup page so now you can on click create Backup for all your styles, and restore anytime.
+* <strong>Add:</strong> Create a backup page so now you can on click create Backup for all your styles, and restore anytime.

-* Add : From this version in every subsequent one, we use [Font Awesome | Free Icons ](https://fontawesome.com/)
+* <strong>Add:</strong> From this version in every subsequent one, we use [Font Awesome | Free Icons ](https://fontawesome.com/)

-* Add : From this version, any user rules css style has been checked in the background and returned status inside Manage Style.
-In that case, you can say do you want to create custom CSS for that user rule type or not.
+* <strong>Add:</strong> From this version, any user roles css style has been checked in the background and returned status inside Manage Style.
+In that case, you can say do you want to create custom CSS for that user role type or not.

-* Add : Now inside any part of the plugin, where have options to make changes or any other type of action, you have different types of information before action confirmation or after action confirmation.
+* <strong>Add:</strong> Now inside any part of the plugin, where have options to make changes or any other type of action, you have different types of information before action confirmation or after action confirmation.

-* Add : We use the AI and create Locales for plugins on all who have used 1% plus on global information taken from official [WordPress Statistics](https://wordpress.org/about/stats/)
+* <strong>Add:</strong> We use the AI and create Locales for plugins on all who have used 1% plus on global information taken from official [WordPress Statistics](https://wordpress.org/about/stats/)

-* Remove : From this version does not have any more inside Settings page options Allow File Code Editor.
+* <strong>Remove:</strong> From this version does not have any more inside Settings page options Allow File Code Editor.
 Because from version 1.3.0 we have an independent style code editor.

-* Remove : From this version does not have any more help pages.
+* <strong>Remove:</strong> From this version does not have any more help pages.
 Because from version 1.3.0 we have an independent style code editor.

 = 1.3.0 - 13.12.2023 =
-* We complete testing on WordPress version 6.4.2
+* <strong>We</strong> complete testing on WordPress version 6.4.2

-* We reorganized and optimized the code, and changed the description and tags.
+* <strong>We</strong> reorganized and optimized the code, and changed the description and tags.

-* Add : We Created an Independent Code Editor inside the Mnagage Style page which can only edit CSS files inside set directories, for all user rule types.
+* <strong>Add:</strong> We Created an Independent Code Editor inside the Mnagage Style page which can only edit CSS files inside set directories, for all user role types.
 Inside the Settings page, we note remove options where Disable or Allow the default WordPress File Code Editor for security reasons.
-And independent of that you can manage your css files for rules.
+And independent of that you can manage your css files for roles.

-* Add : We added a Malayalam key on how to remove WordPress on the title of any page.
+* <strong>Add:</strong> We added a Malayalam key on how to remove WordPress from the title of any page.
 And after testing we again cover all available Site Language inside WordPress.

-* Fix : Inside the main localization file my-style-anytime.pot we fix the bugs and optimize on lines how translation can cover and work 100%
+* <strong>Fix:</strong> Inside the main localization file my-style-anytime.pot we fix the bugs and optimize on lines how translation can cover and work 100%

 = 1.2.0 - 29.09.2023 =
-* We complete testing on WordPress version 6.3.1
+* <strong>We</strong> complete testing on WordPress version 6.3.1

-* Add : We optimize the .pot file as a part of the plugin, add new lines, and optimize olders.
+* <strong>Add:</strong> We optimize the .pot file as a part of the plugin, add new lines, and optimize olders.

-* Add : In this version we implement [WooCommerce](https://wordpress.org/plugins/woocommerce/) user rules.
+* <strong>Add:</strong> In this version, we implement [WooCommerce](https://wordpress.org/plugins/woocommerce/) user roles.

-* Add : In this version we implement [Loco Translate](https://wordpress.org/plugins/loco-translate/) user rules.
+* <strong>Add:</strong> In this version, we implement [Loco Translate](https://wordpress.org/plugins/loco-translate/) user roles.

-* Add : In this version we implement [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) user rules.
+* <strong>Add:</strong> In this version, we implement [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/) user roles.

-* Add : In this version we implement [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/) user rules.
+* <strong>Add:</strong> In this version, we implement [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/) user roles.

-* Fix : disagreements with form-table
+* <strong>Fix:</strong> disagreements with form-table

 = 1.1.0 - 17.05.2023 =
-* We reorganized the version control schematic.
+* <strong>We</strong> reorganized the version control schematic.

-* We complete testing on WordPress version 6.2.1
+* <strong>We</strong> complete testing on WordPress version 6.2.1

-* Add : Functions on the Security page where you disable the meta generator.
+* <strong>Add:</strong> Functions on the Security page where you disable the meta generator.

-* Add : Functions on the Customization page where you Remove "WordPress" from the title on any case.
+* <strong>Add:</strong> Functions on the Customization page where you Remove "WordPress" from the title on any case.

-* On this version we change the link rel='stylesheet' id=' generate line how in order to avoid a possible conflict with any other plugins with the same name as admin-style-css now it is admin-msyt-styles-css
+* On this version we changed the link rel='stylesheet' id=' generate line how to avoid a possible conflict with any other plugins with the same name as admin-style-css now it is admin-msyt-styles-css

 = 1.0.4 - 24.02.2023 =
-* We reorganized the directory structure and code.
+* <strong>We</strong> reorganized the directory structure and code.

-* Add : Settings pages where you can enable or disable on-click file editing.
+* <strong>Add:</strong> Settings pages where you can enable or disable on-click file editing.

-* Add : Functions on Settings page where you disable Gutenberg style anywhere & Enable classic editor.
+* <strong>Add:</strong> Functions on the Settings page where you disable Gutenberg style anywhere & Enable classic editor.

-* Add : From this version, the .pot file is a part of the plugin and is 100% optimize with the plugin.
-That means now we can make localization and work on multi Languages support.
+* <strong>Add:</strong> From this version, the .pot file is a part of the plugin and is 100% optimized with the plugin.
+That means now we can make localization and work on multi-language support.

 = 1.0.3 - 01.10.2022 =
-* Add : Ratings on the Installed Plugins list page itself.
+* <strong>Add:</strong> Ratings on the Installed Plugins list page itself.

 = 1.0.2.9 - 01.10.2022 =
-* Fix : the bug after the update in version 1.0.2
+* <strong>Fix:</strong> the bug after the update in version 1.0.2

 = 1.0.2 - 01.10.2022 =
-* We optimized the code and added additional buttons on the Installed Plugins list page itself.
+* <strong>We</strong> optimized the code and added additional buttons on the Installed Plugins list page itself.

 = 1.0.1 - 01.09.2022 =
-* We add a function where visitors have the owner's custom style (visitor-style.css).
+* <strong>We</strong> add a function where visitors have the owner's custom style (visitor-style.css).
 With this now you do not need to use theme style.css primarily.

 = 1.0.0 - 01.08.2022 =
 * First release

+== Upgrade Notice ==

+= 1.4.1 - 23.02.2024 =
+<strong>We</strong> optimized content, localization, description, and tags and fixed some lines